sclaflin/Frugal-NVR/README.md

   # OPTIONAL: Default is "/app/data".
 The path that the SQLite database will be
   # kept.
   dbPath: /app/data
+  # OPTIONAL: Default is 'info'.
+Set how verbose FrugalNVR is on the console.
+  # Choices are debug, info, warn, error, and fatal.
+  logLevel: info
   # The Web UI is the web-based interface to view the camera streams.
   webUI:
     # OPTIONAL: Default is "true".
 Enables the Web UI.